Skip to content

 Tuning: batch, shuffle window, concurrency, memory

 This page is practical guidance for setting up InSituDataset on your own store.
-For why the engine behaves this way — the read plan, the pool, the prefetch pipeline — see Architecture.
+For why the engine behaves this way — the read plan, the pool, the prefetch pipeline — see Architecture; for the measurements behind the numbers here, see Benchmarks.

 The mental model